Resources for sustainable, affordable travel

 Welcome to the Minimalist Journeys Travel Resources page, a curated list of the tools and websites we recommend so that you too can experience more by living with less.
-This list is designed to make your trip planning a breeze and your travels more affordable.
+This list is designed to make your trip planning a breeze, and your travels more affordable and sustainable.

 Online Travel Agencies

 - Expedia Group, Inc, a publicly traded US company which includes brands like CarRentals, CheapTickets, Expedia, HomeAway, Hotels.com, Hotwire, Orbitz, Travelocity, Trivago and Venere.
-They publicly state that as a Group, they support the United Nations’ Sustainable Development Goals – initiatives that are focused on protecting the planet, providing quality education, advancing equality, and enabling a more tolerant, just, and peaceful world.
+They publicly state that as a Group, they support the United Nations’ Sustainable Development Goals.
 To date, the Group’s corporate social responsibility efforts are aligned with 8 of the 17 United Nations Sustainable Development Goals, and there is room for improvement, as CSRHub’s rating of 32/100 attests.

 - Bookings Holdings is also a publicly traded US company comprising brands like Agoda, Booking.com, Kayak, Momondo and Priceline.
 Their latest Corporate Responsibilities Report is easy to find.

 If you are booking travel components online and not directly with the supplier, there is a good chance you will be using one of these two companies.

 We hardly ever use just one website for all our travel needs but when we do, our go-to website is Expedia.
 We’ve only had excellent experiences with them so far.
 Expedia has a sufficiently large selection of airline(seat)s, hotels etc. It is easy to make and manage bookings via the website and/or app.
 Prices are similar as you’ll find elsewhere (sometimes cheaper), and you can save an extra 10% or more with Expedia Rewards member prices.